jga9325/apartments-api/README.md

 ## Exception Handling

-The @ControllerAdvice annotation is used to create a global exception handler class which catches all exceptions within the application.
+The @ControllerAdvice annotation is used to create a global exception handler class which catches all exceptions thrown within the application.
 This class defines @ExceptionHandler methods for all possible exceptions that might be thrown.
 Each method returns a Response Entity with an error message and an HTTP status code.